simpleanalytics/docs/_docs/33_explained/02_time-on-page.md

 ## Simple Analytics

 Simple Analytics detects when a user navigates to a different website (in a new tab).
-We stop the timer when we detect that so the duration of your visitors don't count towards the total duration on a page.
+We stop the timer when we detect that, so the duration of your visitors doesn't count towards the total duration on a page.
 Simple Analytics records _time on page_ for every page your visitors visit.

 ![](/images/time-on-page-sa.png)

 In the above example, we get the expected result: a visitor was 15 seconds on `page1` and 5 seconds on `page2`.
 Nothing more, nothing less.
 That's what you can expect from Simple Analytics.
 We make sure your data is as close to real-world scenarios as possible.

+{%
+  include video.html
+  slug="time-on-page"
+  formats="mp4,ogg,webm,wmv"
+  poster="video.png"
+%}

 ## Median versus average